Introduction to Web Application Security Course

 This course gives you an overview of the most important security concerns in web applications, and how to deal with them.
 You will learn how and why web apps are vulnerable.
 The course will cover the top 10 vulnerabilities, based on the Open Web Application Security Project.
 You will learn what each vulnerability is, and the best approach to counter the risk.
 This course does not focus on any particular programming language.

-Do you need a quote?
-Want to discuss your requirements?
-We promise to get back to you within 1 working day.
+Need a quote?
+Want more information?
+Want to book?
+We promise to contact you within 1 working day.

 Fields marked with * are required.